Eurex-Clearing-Messaging-Interfaces/Vert.x-Examples/README.md

 ## SSL

 In order to connect to the Eurex brokers using SSL Client Authentication, the OpenSSL library has to be used by the Vert.x toolkit.
-The Proton library would not pass the authentication when using JDK SSL implementation.
+With the Java SSL implementation, the SSL authentication does not work at this moment.

 ## Integration tests